The Law of Prescriptive Usage based on Mat: 7

 (Psa 22:4) Our fathers trusted (bâṭach – to be confident or sure) in thee: they trusted, and thou didst deliver them.

 (Psa 22:5) They cried unto thee, and were delivered: they trusted in thee, and were not confounded.

-We must have faith, that is to say that we must be confident and sure that God will deliver onto us “whatsoever” we ask of Him.
+And we must have faith to receive, that is to say that we must be confident and sure that God will deliver onto us “whatsoever” we ask of Him.

 You see Brothers and Sisters the way we have been taught about asking, seeking and knocking, does not stand up to the biblical evidence on the topic nor does it even stand up to reason when you think about it.

 (Mat 7:7) Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: